 The lack of a real tool for approaching game writing from both a narrative and design perspective is something that we’ve heard a lot of from game developers.
 This is something we’re aiming to change.

-We’re creating something that will allow teams to seamlessly collaborate on writing and designing interactive experiences – accessible, adaptable, and ready to integrate into the game development toolchain.
-Want to know more?
+We’ve created something that allows teams to seamlessly collaborate on writing and designing interactive experiences – accessible, adaptable, and ready to integrate into the game development toolchain.
+Want to know more about Celtx Gem?
 Click here and prepare to get excited.